xplosionmind/old.tommi.space/_jar/2020-02-02-Website-development.md

 1. **CSS only** [dark/light mode **toggle**](https://youtu.be/b4FBTr5pSgw)
 1. Better and more use of the `vh` and `vw` units.
 [A guide](https://css-tricks.com/fun-viewport-units/)
 	- `.box` and `.stuff` max heights
+1. A page which contains links to ALL PAGES (a sitemap?)
 1. Evaluate [switching to CommonMark](https://commonmark.org)
 1. Stick the menu bar to the bottom instead of sticking it to the top, as in [Humane Tech website](https://humanetech.com)
 1. **Sorting** / **filtering** (using JavaScript?)